Now that I have your attention, let me go on to my real topic.

 But Stop Dismissing Those Who Like/Love the Prequels

-For Pete’s sake, there was someone who never saw the prequels and when I introduced them one-per-day, they not only cried at the end of Sith but when we continued to the original Star Wars they mentioned how much more depth there was to Obi-Wan and Vader’s Death Star confrontation for them.
+For Pete’s sake, there was a time when I introduced the prequels to someone who’d never seen them they not only cried at the end of Revenge of the Sith but, when we continued to the original Star Wars, they mentioned unprompted how much more depth there was to Obi-Wan and Vader’s Death Star confrontation.
 Of course, to support those that love the originals only, I should have alerted them that their opinion was shameful and should be ignored.

 Let me highlight an important point.
-There are those of us who love the Prequels, the Originals and The Clone Wars TV series.
+There are those of us who love the Originals, the Prequels, and The Clone Wars TV series.
 We’re fans of the whole package.
 It doesn’t make us better, but we do exist.

-All of this bend-over-backwards-bulls*** with which Lucasfilm is covering themselves is kind of like a middle finger to those of us who have enjoyed and continue to enjoy the things that came from Lucas himself.
+All of this bend-over-backwards-bulls*** to appeal to “old school fans” is kind of like a middle finger to those of us who have enjoyed and continue to enjoy the things that came from Lucas himself.
 Is there some coded dismissal of our opinions?

-I suppose that’s just fine for those to whom they’re trying to “sell” the new movie.
+I suppose that’s just fine since their focus is to “sell” the new movie.
 I suppose also that they know they’re going to get people “like me” in there anyway.